zhangganlin/Improved-PSMNet-for-Deep-Stereo-Disparity-Estimation/README.md

 ```

 ## Test
+Make sure that the GPU is available.
 When test the network, run
 ```bash
 bash run_test.sh
 ```

 ## Euler Cluster
-Some notes about how to train the network are listed in [how-to-hand-in-job.md](how-to-hand-in-job.md)
+Some notes about how to train the network on ETHZ's Euler Cluster are listed in [how-to-hand-in-job.md](how-to-hand-in-job.md)